 * Graduates of the Pharmacy Technician program are not entitled to use the designation “Pharmacy Technician” until they are registered with OCP or other provincial regulatory authorities.

-Westervelt College was awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a 5-year term (January 2014 - December 2018).
+The Pharmacy Technician Program of Westervelt College has been awarded Accreditation Status by the Canadian Council for Accreditation of Pharmacy Programs for a five-year term January 1, 2019, to December 31, 2023.